-If you paid attention to history classes, you’d know that the Pilgrims landing at Plymouth Rock that cold Thanksgiving wasn’t when America was first settled.
+If you paid attention to history classes, you’d know that the Pilgrims landing at Plymouth Rock on a cold Thanksgiving wasn’t the first to land in America.
+So that whole Plymouth Rock theory…yea…well.
+But don’t take our word for it, dust off the American History books and see for yourself.
 For those who don’t believe it, we’re here to set the record straight.

 We arrived in Williamsburg, Virginia area May 1st (2015) with plans to stay three weeks at U.S. Naval Weapons Station Cheatham Annex RV Park.
 One of the cool places we wanted to visit was Jamestown National Historic Park; where our Nation’s history really began.

 Walk in the steps of Captain John Smith and Pocahontas where a successful English colonization of North America began.
 Despite early struggles to survive, the 1607 settlement evolved into a prosperous colony.
 As the colony expanded, the Virginia Indians were pushed out of their homeland.
 In 1619, the arrival of Africans was recorded, marking the origin of slavery in English North America. -National Park Service